jeff547/My-Macro-Tracker/README.md

   <em>Search through an extensive list of foods frm FoodData Central Database.
 Log your meals quickly, update your diary seamlessly, and ensure your nutritional data is accurate and complete every day.</em><br/><br/>
   <img src="https://media.giphy.com/media/HOVvImMCEYuaNkbqV7/giphy.gif" width="275"/>
 </p>

+## Contribute

+We would love you for the contribution to My Macro Tracker, check the ``LICENSE`` file for more info.